RobotLocomotion/drake/tools/workspace/README.md

 https://drake.mit.edu/jenkins.html#scheduling-an-on-demand-build

 Once the macOS build passes, assign the pull request for review.
+If the pull request contains no especially complicated changes, it may be assigned to the on-call platform reviewer and labelled ``status: single reviewer ok``.

 For any non-trivial changes (i.e., changes that go beyond changing version numbers, checksums, or trivial fixups to patch files or code spelling), do not